-We continued to refine our yes Rewards program and leverage our pharmacy and fuel offerings as value-added rewards for consumers in our legacy retail operations.
-Our Spartan Stores legacy pharmacies posted a 2.5% increase in comparable script count, which is a testament to the value and convenience that our programs provide.
+We continue to refine our yes Rewards loyalty program and leverage our pharmacy and fuel offerings as value-added rewards for consumers in our Michigan operations.
+Our Michigan pharmacies posted a 1.7% increase in comparable prescription count for the year, capping off our fourth year and 16th consecutive quarter of positive prescription count growth.